 The aphids cause damage to the leaves and flowers which can contort their growth and cause a poor display of flowers.

-Most gardens have some level of aphid presence however their population and therefore there potential for damage is usually controlled by predatory insects such as lady bugs.
+Most gardens have some level of aphid presence however their population and therefore their potential for damage is usually controlled by predatory insects such as ladybugs.

-Aphids are especially problematic for roses that have an excess of nitrogen fertilizer as the nitrogen increases the amount of sap and softens the plants tissue so that the sap is more easily accessible to the aphids.
+Aphids are especially problematic for roses with an excess of nitrogen fertilizer as the nitrogen increases the amount of sap and softens the plant tissue so that the sap is more easily accessible to the aphids.

 Save Rose Blooms from Aphids